KacperSi/smartSinglePot/README.md

 * AP configuration in C
 ### TO DO:
 * AP configuration in C++
+* endpoint to configure wifi
+* basic authentication of this endpoint
 ## http API
 * http API with needed parameters